Zakari-Anas/Project-Management/README.md

     npm start
     ```

-## Running the Application
-1. Ensure both backend and frontend servers are running.
-2. Access the application in your browser at [http://localhost:3000](http://localhost:3000).

 ## Project design on Figma
 You can view the project design on Figma here: [Project Design on Figma](https://www.figma.com/proto/JhQtvgtb8kxHVf0GDsmoPU/Untitled?node-id=0-1&t=uGbz2yfliyW2A0YY-1)